MenduDev/Mendu_Chatbot_prototype/CCC.md

 Demonstration of usage with my own code:

 1. meaningful variable names: chat_log, api_key, question etc.
 2. short function which do one thing: the remove_backslash() function is short.
    It only removes backslash in a list of strings.
 3. Use doctrings: Every function has its own docstring.
-4. Avoid deeply nested loops and conditionals: in my jupyter notebooks for data wrangling, list comprehensions are ubiqutously instead of for loops
+4. Avoid deeply nested loops and conditionals: There is no deeply nested loops.
+   In my jupyter notebooks for data wrangling, list comprehensions are often used.
 5. write unit test: unit testing has been written and executed.